AIML-CBS24/ucloud-inference/README.md

-This repo contains the code for a Django app that serves as a wrapper for the `llama-cpp-python` library.
+This repo contains the code for running a llama-cpp-python server with a nginx reverse proxy on UCloud.
 The app is designed to be deployed on a UCloud server, and it is set up to use a GPU for inference.
 The point to enable students in the AIML course to interact with a powerful LLM through a simple API call.

 ## Calling the app